 Under section 208(b)(1), the official responsible for an employee's appointment may grant a waiver of the recusal requirement if he makes a certain written determination in advance of the employee's participation in the matter.
 The standard for this determination is that the affected financial interest "is not so substantial as to be deemed likely to affect the integrity" of the employee's services.
-OGE has provided quidance concerning such determinations in 5 C.F.R. § 2640.301(b).
-One important point, which is sometimes overlooked, is that the deciding official must consider not only officials should remember, however, that Ethics an authorization under section 2635.605(b) will not suffice for situations covered by the criminal statute, i.e., where the employee is actually "negotiating" or has an "arrangement" for 18 U.S.C. § 208; 5 C.F.R. prospective employment.
-See § 2635.605(a) negotiations); (waiver for 5 C.F.R. § 2635.606(a) (waiver for arrangement).
+OGE has provided determinations quidance concerning such in important § 2640.301(b).
+One point, which is sometimes overlooked, is that the deciding official must consider not only the financial interests of the employee--e.g., the effect, if any, of the particular matter on the employee's own employment prospects--but also the interests of the prospective employer itself in the particular matter.
+See 5 C.F.R. §§ 2635.605(a); 2640.301(b)(2).

+Ethics officials should remember, however, authorization under section 2635.605(b) will not suffice for situations covered by the criminal statute, i.e., where the employee is actually "negotiating" or has an "arrangement" for employment. prospective See 18 U.S.C. § 208; 5 C.F.R. for § 2635.605(a) (waiver negotiations); 5 § 2635.606(a)(waiver for arrangement).